thortle/Twibot-20/README.md

     - **Details :**
       - loads the model and tokenizer from `models/distilbert-bot-detector/`
       - auto-selects the best available device (`cuda`, `mps`, `cpu`)
-      - supports two usage modes:
+      - supports two usage modes :
         - `--sample`: runs predictions on a predefined list of sample tweets
         - interactive (default): prompts the user for text input in a loop
       - prints prediction label and confidence score to the console